GroestlCoin/electrum-grs-server/HOWTO.md

     $ openssl x509 -req -days 730 -in server.csr -signkey server.key -out server.crt

-The server.crt file is your certificate suitable for the ssl_certfile= parameter and server.key corresponds to ssl_keyfile= in your electrum server config.
+The server.crt file is your certificate suitable for the ssl_certfile= parameter and server.key corresponds to ssl_keyfile= in your electrum-grs server config.

-Starting with Electrum 1.9, the client will learn and locally cache the SSL certificate for your server upon the first request to prevent man-in-the middle attacks for all further connections.

 If your certificate is lost or expires on the server side, you will need to run your server with a different server name and a new certificate.
 Therefore it's a good idea to make an offline backup copy of your certificate and key in case you need to restore it.

 ### Step 9.
-Configure Electrum server
+Configure Electrum-grs server

-Electrum reads a config file (/etc/electrum.conf) when starting up.
+Electrum-grs reads a config file (/etc/electrum-grs.conf) when starting up.
 This file includes the database setup, bitcoind RPC setup, and a few other options.

-The "configure" script listed above will create a config file at /etc/electrum.conf which you can edit to modify the settings.
+The "configure" script listed above will create a config file at /etc/electrum-grs.conf which you can edit to modify the settings.

-Go through the config options and set them to your liking.
+Go through the config options and configure it:
+   $ sudo nano /etc/electrum-grs.conf
+   $ edit bitcoind_port to 1441

 If you intend to run the server publicly have a look at README-IRC.md

 ### Step 10.
 Tweak your system for running electrum

-Electrum server currently needs quite a few file handles to use leveldb.
+Electrum-grs server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the open files limit to 64k.

-The "configure" script will take care of this and ask you to create a user for running electrum-server.
+The "configure" script will take care of this and ask you to create a user for running electrum-grs-server.
-If you're using user bitcoin to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:
+If you're using user GroestlCoin to run electrum-grs and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

-     echo "bitcoin hard nofile 65536" >> /etc/security/limits.conf
+     echo "GroestlCoind hard nofile 65536" >> /etc/security/limits.conf
-     echo "bitcoin soft nofile 65536" >> /etc/security/limits.conf
+     echo "GroestlCoind soft nofile 65536" >> /etc/security/limits.conf

 Two more things for you to consider:

-1. To increase security you may want to close bitcoind for incoming connections and connect outbound only
+1. To increase security you may want to close GroestlCoind for incoming connections and connect outbound only

-2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting GroestlCoind (together with electrum-grs-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

+Run also these command:

+   $ sudo chown electrum-grs /var/log/electrum-grs.log
+   $ sudo mkdir /var/electrum-grs-server
+   $ sudo chown -R electrum-grs /var/electrum-grs-server

 ### Step 11.
 (Finally!)
-Run Electrum server
+Run Electrum-GRS server

-The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):
+The magic moment has come: you can now start your Electrum-GRS server as root (it will su to your unprivileged user):

-    # electrum-server start
+    # electrum-grs-server start (or sudo su electrum-grs -c "./run_electrum_grs_server")

-Note: If you want to run the server without installing it on your system, just run 'run_electrum_server" as the unprivileged user.
+Note: If you want to run the server without installing it on your system, just run 'run_electrum_grs_server" as the unprivileged user.

 You should see this in the log file:

     starting Electrum server

-If you want to stop Electrum server, use the 'stop' command:
+If you want to stop Electrum-grs server, use the 'stop' command:

-    # electrum-server stop
+    # electrum-grs-server stop

-If your system supports it, you may add electrum-server to the /etc/init.d directory.
+If your system supports it, you may add electrum-grs-server to the /etc/init.d directory.
 This will ensure that the server is started and stopped automatically, and that the database is closed safely whenever your machine is rebooted.

-    # ln -s `which electrum-server` /etc/init.d/electrum-server
+    # ln -s `which electrum-grs-server` /etc/init.d/electrum-grs-server
-    # update-rc.d electrum-server defaults
+    # update-rc.d electrum-grs-server defaults

 ### Step 12.
-Test the Electrum server
+Test the Electrum-grs server

-We will assume you have a working Electrum client, a wallet, and some transactions history.
+We will assume you have a working Electru-grsm client, a wallet, and some transactions history.
 You should start the client and click on the green checkmark (last button on the right of the status bar) to open the Server selection window.
 If your server is public, you should see it in the list and you can select it.
 If you server is private, you need to enter its IP or hostname and the port.
-Press 'Ok' and the client will disconnect from the current server and connect to your new Electrum server.
+Press 'Ok' and the client will disconnect from the current server and connect to your new Electrum-grs server.
 You should see your addresses and transactions history.
 You can see the number of blocks and response time in the Server selection window.
 You should send/receive some bitcoins to confirm that everything is working properly.